What are hurricanes?

-Sometimes referred to as a hurricane or typhoon, a tropical cyclone refers to a revolving storm formed over tropical waters driven by heat and moisture.
+Also referred to as tropical cyclones or typhoons, a hurricane refers to a revolving storm formed over tropical waters driven by heat and moisture.

 Tropical cyclones start as tropical depressions and can be 300 to 500 miles across and up to five to six miles high.
 When the average wind speed of the storm reaches 74 mph, the tropical cyclone is classified by different names globally despite resulting from the same processes.